askeko/AARBS-wayland/README.md

-# ARS
+# AARBS
-Abs' Auto-Rice Bootstrapping Script.
+Abs' Auto-Rice Bootstrapping Script (AARBS).
 A lot of it copy-pasted from https://github.com/LukeSmithxyz/LARBS